 Full Statute Name: West's Florida Statutes Annotated.
 Title VII.
 Evidence (Chapters 90-92).
 Chapter 92.
 Witnesses, Records, and Documents.
 92.55.
-Judicial or other proceedings involving victim or witness under the age of 18, a person who has an intellectual disability, or a sexual offense victim or witness; special protections; use of therapy animals or facility dogs
+Special protections in proceedings involving victim or witness under 18, person with intellectual disability, or sexual offense victim

 Share |